Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-Note that the sum is only over non-annular subsurfaces.
-We call $A$ the threshold constant and say that $K,C$ are the constants corresponding to the threshold constant $A$. \begin{remark} Given partial markings $\mu$ and $\mu'$ if in (\ref{eq : dsf}) we sum over all subsurfaces coefficients, including the annular subsurface coefficients, we get the marking distance of $\mu$ and $\mu'$. \end{remark}
+Note that the sum is only over essential non-annular subsurfaces.
+We call $A$ the threshold constant and say that $K$ and $C$ are the constants corresponding to the threshold constant $A$. \begin{remark} Given partial markings $\mu$ and $\mu'$ if on the right hand side of (\ref{eq : dsf}) the sum is over all subsurface coefficients, including the annular subsurface coefficients, then (\ref{eq : dsf}) holds for the marking distance of $\mu$ and $\mu'$. \end{remark}